st3v3nmw/obsidian-spaced-repetition/README.md

 <!--SR:Thu Apr 22 2021,3,250-->
 ```

 Wrapping in a HTML comment makes the scheduling information not visible in the notes preview.
 For single-line cards, you can choose whether you want the HTML comment on the same line or on a separate line in the settings.
-Putting them on the same line is prevents breaking of list structures especially if you use auto-formatting tools.
+Putting them on the same line prevents breaking of list structures in the preview or after auto-formatting.

 Note that you can skip a card by simply pressing `S` (case doesn't matter).